List of McDonald’s Mascots

 Personality: Grimace is known for his friendly and silly personality.
 He loves to have fun and is always up for a good time.
 You would likely best describe him as a bumbling simpleton.

 Popularity: Grimace has been a popular character among children, especially in the 1970s and 1980s.
 Although he was never as prominent as Ronald, he still holds a special place in the hearts of many McDonald’s fans and I would say has developed a cult fanbase.
-I think it’s because no one quite knows what the heck he is exactly, just a purple blob which is hilarious in itself.
+I think it’s because no one quite knows what the heck he is exactly, just a big purple blob which is hilarious in and of itself.

 Hamburglar